fortran-lang/fortran-lang.org/PACKAGES.md

 3. At least three Fortran-lang community members shall review the request against the criteria above

-4. If three or more Fortran-lang community members agree that the package should be listed, then a pull request can be opened updating `_data/package_index.yml` with the new package metadata
+4. If three or more Fortran-lang community members agree that the package should be listed and there is no significant objection, then a pull request can be opened updating `_data/package_index.yml` with the new package metadata